 Current Environment Opens Up Profit Potential

-Overall, with exceeding supply of luxury residential property in the capital and many more residential towers in the pipeline, the current environment is ideal for both individual and bulk purchases, given the low prices and additional discounts supporting the offer.
+Overall, with exceeding the supply of luxury residential property in the capital and many more residential towers in the pipeline, the current environment is ideal for both individual and bulk purchases, given the low prices and additional discounts supporting the offer.
 Profitable strategies may include setting up portfolios of rented homes for large-scale investors, especially when using bridging finance to complete the purchase.
-With bridging loans being based on the value of the property, rather than the purchase price, buying distressed property under value would enable the lender to obtain 100% of the purchase price, thus fully covering the payment with the bridging loan.
+With bridging loans being based on the value of the property, rather than the purchase price, buying distressed property undervalue would enable the lender to obtain 100% of the purchase price, thus fully covering the payment with the bridging loan.